zits69/MOUSE_LFPMEG/README.md

 Scripts for modelling written by RB and EZP, LFP/MEG analysis by VL and EZP.

-Requirements: Matlab, SPM12 (for MEG data)
+Requirements: Matlab, SPM12 & Fieldtrip (for LFP/MEG data - note: SPM12 includes FT)

 Scripts for behavioural and LFP analysis, and LFP data.
 MEG data is available on: MRC BDNU